aiven/aiven-docs/docs/products/opensearch/concepts/index-replication.md

 ### Risks and considerations

 - **Data loss:** Without replicas, a node failure can result in permanent data loss.
+If this happens, Aiven for OpenSearch® will automatically recreate the missing index, but it will be empty, with no data present.
 - **Manual recovery:** If data loss occurs, data must be restored from snapshots manually, which can lead to downtime.